-To sum up, under the favored conditions, DAFs would need to increase the present value of lifetime giving by between 16% and 21% (columns [3] and [4]) over giving without DAFs.
-If one advocates the position that the returns to charitable investments exceed the returns to private investing, then the fraction of contributions representing new dollars would need to be 30% or more (columns [5] and [6]) in order to meet cost-benefit benchmarks.
+To sum up, under the favored conditions, DAFs would need to increase the present value of lifetime giving by between 16% and 21% (columns 3 and 4) over giving without DAFs.
+Depending on how strongly one feels that returns to charitable investing exceed the returns to private investing, the fraction of representing new dollars would need to be 30% or more (columns 5 and 6) in order to meet cost-benefit benchmarks.
 This leads to the natural question, how do we know what is a reasonable estimate of new giving caused by DAFs?

 Lacking access to individual DAF account data, there will never be a precise answer to this question.
-Nonetheless, there are insights into how DAFs might inspire giving as opposed to pure tax-minimizing behavior by examining periods when tax laws affecting DAFs change.35 Fortunately, a change in tax policy over our sample period may help may provide important clues on how people use DAFs.
-I examine this next.
+Nonetheless, there are insights into how DAFs might inspire giving as opposed to pure tax-minimizing behavior by examining periods when tax laws affecting DAFs change.